L3viathan/OIL/README.md

 A OIL file consists of a number of lines, seperated by newline characters.
 In general, any file is a valid OIL file, but most files won't do anything.
-The file is read in line-by-line by the interpreter, and the content of each line is put into a cell on the OIL band.
-When the script starts execution, the band can be imagined as a continuous sequence of fields, each of which holds the content of a line, but during execution, more fields can be added at any integer position.
+The file is read in line-by-line by the interpreter, and the content of each line is put into a cell on the OIL tape.
+When the script starts execution, the tape can be imagined as a continuous sequence of fields, each of which holds the content of a line, but during execution, more fields can be added at any integer position.